0cjs/sedoc/app/vim.md

 - Comments start with `"` (but not midline in certain commands)
 - `map` commands and one or two others are special; they cannot use midline comments and need the command separator `|` escaped.

+Encoding:
+- BOM is automatically recognised.
+- `:scriptencoding ENC` specifies the encoding of the following part of the script, to the next `:scripte`.
+Empty _ENC_ for no conversion.
+Lines that cannot be converted are kept unchanged.
+No error message or conversion when not supported.

 #### Types and Literals